Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     sudo chmod 644 /etc/profile.d/xvfb.sh

 You'll need to logout and login again to see the `DISPLAY` variable in your environment.
-For now `echo $DISPLAY` should nothing.
+For now `echo $DISPLAY` should show nothing.

 #### Reboot